devlucascardoso/podcastr/README.md

 ### Prerequisites
 To run this project in the development mode, you'll need to have a basic environment to run a ReactJS, that can be found [here](https://reactjs.org/docs/getting-started.html).
 Also, you'll need to the server running locally on your machine with the mock data.
-You can find the server and all the instructions to start the server [here](https://github.com/devlucascardoso/NLW5-Trilha_ReactJS/server.json).
+You can find the server and all the instructions to start the server [here](https://github.com/devlucascardoso/podcastr/server.json).

 ### Downloading and Installing

 **Cloning the Repository**

 ```
-$ git clone https://github.com/devlucascardoso/NLW5-Trilha_ReactJS && cd NLW5-Trilha_ReactJS
+$ git clone https://github.com/devlucascardoso/podcastr && cd podcastr
 ```

 **Installing dependencies**